Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the stock in a transaction that occurred on Monday, May 16th.
-The stock was sold at an average price of $164.36, for a total transaction of $378,028.00.
-Following the completion of the transaction, the chief executive officer now owns 28,926,000 shares in the company, valued at $4,754,277,360.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the firm’s stock in a transaction on Wednesday, May 18th.
+The stock was sold at an average price of $159.39, for a total value of $366,597.00.
+Following the completion of the transaction, the chief executive officer now directly owns 28,926,000 shares of the company’s stock, valued at $4,610,515,140.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Marc Benioff also recently made the following trade(s):